tyronechrisharris/osh-core_main/README.md

 ## Contributing

-Refer to the [Developer's Guide](http://docs.opensensorhub.org/dev/dev-guide/#building-with-eclipse) for instructions on how to setup your development environment in Eclipse.
+Refer to the [Developer's Guide](https://docs.opensensorhub.org/dev/dev-guide) for instructions on how to setup your development environment.

+The Developer's guide includes information on how to build with Eclipse or Gradle.

 You can also find useful information in the [Javadocs](http://docs.opensensorhub.org/dev/javadoc/) and Design Documentation on the [Wiki](../../wiki/Home).